Read the Spanish version: Cómo contratar un seguro de salud individual

-If your income qualifies you for premium discounts or lower out-of-pocket costs, the only way to get them is by purchasing a health plan through the marketplace.
-Fill out the application to see if you’re eligible for financial assistance and to compare health plans from private insurance companies in your area.
+If your income qualifies you for discounts or lower out-of-pocket costs, you can fill out the application to see if you’re eligible for assistance and to compare health plans from private insurance companies in your area.

 Health plans sold in the marketplaces are categorized according to how much of the health care costs the insurer pays and how much the consumer pays.
-Generally the higher the out-of-pocket costs -- the more you pay in deductibles, coinsurance and copayments -- the lower the premium.
+Generally the higher the out-of-pocket costs — the more you pay in deductibles, coinsurance and copayments — the lower the premium.

 You can buy marketplace plans over the phone, through paper applications or online.
 Some states also hold enrollment fairs.

 In addition, short-term health plans, also called catastrophic health plans, are available for most Americans.
 Some states don’t allow these plans, which have low premiums and low coverage.
 Short-term plans don’t have to cover basics found in regular health plans, such as maternity, prescription drug and mental health coverage.

 Can I buy health insurance that is not Obamacare?